SeanPCummings/note-taker-express/README.md

 ## Installation
 None, just visit: https://express-note-taker-1.herokuapp.com/
 ## Usage
-Clicking on the note they want to edit or add a new one and save when done with the floppy disk icon on the top right corner.
+Click on the note you would want to edit or add a new one and save when done with the floppy disk icon on the top right corner.
+Delete with the trashcan icon.
 ## Contributors
 None.
 ## License